 Figure A7.C4.F5.
 C1/C3 Closure Transactions

 A7.C4.8.2.
-For cases closed at zero delivered value without a cancellation fee, DFAS Indianapolis processes a Change Case Detail ('CD') transaction to reduce the line level ordered admin cost to zero.
+For cases closed at zero delivered value without a cancellation fee, DFAS-IN processes a Change Case Detail ('CD') transaction to reduce the line level ordered admin cost to zero.
 This CD transaction causes the Admin Fee Subsystem to refund any money previously transferred and clears any 'progress payment admin'.
-As part of the 'CD' transaction, DFAS Indianapolis includes Amend-Type 'C' and MOD-NBR '99', if the case has no previous closure actions to satisfy the requirements of the Case Amendment Control.
+As part of the 'CD' transaction, DFAS-IN includes Amend-Type 'C' and MOD-NBR '99', if the case has no previous closure actions to satisfy the requirements of the Case Amendment Control.
 If the case had a previous closure action, either do a correction to the C-99 line if adjustment is part of the original closure, or use C-98, 97, ext. as needed.
-DFAS Indianapolis processes a 'CS' transaction to reduce case summary totals by the amount of admin reduced.
+DFAS-IN processes a 'CS' transaction to reduce case summary totals by the amount of admin reduced.
 The line level administrative surcharge percent established in Case Control is not changed or deleted.
 Upon successful processing of the 'CD' and "CS' transactions, a 'C8' transaction is processed to close the case.

 Table A7.C4.T5.
-DIFS Closure Inhibitors
+Defense Integrated Financial System Closure Inhibitors

 A7.C4.12.1.
 Background.
-The CCSA was established in 1992 with the onset of ACCP.
-The account holds funds for all IAs for all participating countries and is maintained by DFAS Indianapolis in DIFS at country level and accounted for at case level.
-Prior to closure, the IA forwards the ULO value (including CAS) to DIFS (i.e., 'NA' performance transaction).
+The Case Closure Suspense Account (CCSA) was established in 1992 with the onset of Accelerated Case Closure Procedure (ACCP).
+The account holds funds for all Implementing Agencies (IAs) for all participating countries and is maintained by Defense Finance and Accounting Service - Indianapolis (DFAS-IN) in Defense Integrated Financial System (DIFS) at country level and accounted for at case level.
+Prior to closure, the IA forwards the Unliquidated Obligation (ULO) value (including Contract Administration Services (CAS)) to DIFS (i.e., 'NA' performance transaction).
 The ULO value appears in the DIFS Case Summary query in the "ULO REQD" field at interim closure.
 The sum of "ULO-REQD" and "ULO-EQUITY" fields at case level equal the country level balances in the CCSA.
 See Figure A7.C4.F7. for steps on how to update the CCSA.
 See Section A7.C5.4. for additional information regarding the CCSA statement.

 Figure A7.C4.F7.
-Case Closure Suspense Account (CCSA)
+Case Closure Suspense Account

 Figure A7.C4.F8.
-DIFS Case Control Summary Query
+Defense Integrated Financial System Case Control Summary Query

 A7.C4.12.4.1.
 Refunds are made on both interim closed and final closed cases.
 The process differs for each refund type.

 A7.C4.12.4.1.2.
 Final Closed Cases.
 The process for reviewing for potential CCSA refunds occurs on a quarterly basis and refunds are processed before the end of the month in March, June, September, and December.
-DFAS Indianapolis provides various reports and data to DSCA (Business Operations Directorate, Financial Policy and Analysis Division) on ULO balances.
-DSCA (Business Operations Directorate, Financial Policy and Analysis Division) forwards to DSCA (Business Operations Directorate, Country Financial Management Division) and DFAS Indianapolis its comprehensive report, produced by the DSCA Final Closed Case Refund tool, identifying all countries for which excess CCSA funds appear to exist, along with its recommendation on the excess funds eligible for refund.
+DFAS-IN provides various reports and data to DSCA (OBO/FPRE) on ULO balances.
+DSCA (OBO/FPRE) forwards to and DFAS-IN its comprehensive report, produced by the DSCA Final Closed Case Refund tool, identifying all countries for which excess CCSA funds appear to exist, along with its recommendation on the excess funds eligible for refund.
 The report details the specific cases comprising the country-level CCSA excess funds total.
-DSCA (Business Operations Directorate, Country Financial Management Division) and DFAS Indianapolis review and coordinate on the identified refunds.
-DSCA (Business Operations Directorate, Financial Policy and Analysis Division) provides direction to DFAS Indianapolis on the amount of CCSA refunds.
-Due to limitations within DIFS, DFAS Indianapolis temporarily moves the case to an interim closure status (‘C2’) which allows for transactional processing of refunds.
-However, before such action is taken, DFAS Indianapolis reviews the suspended transaction file and removes any transactions that would impact the movement of the case back to final closure status (‘C3’).
-DFAS Indianapolis then creates and process the refund voucher and inputs the cash transfer transactions into DIFS to move excess funds to the appropriate holding accounts; processes corresponding progress payments at the line item level for each case that received a refund; and returns the case to a final closure status (‘C3’).
+DSCA (OBO/FPRE) and DFAS-IN review and coordinate on the identified refunds.
+DSCA (OBO/FPRE) provides direction to DFAS-IN on the amount of CCSA refunds.
+Due to limitations within DIFS, DFAS-IN temporarily moves the case to an interim closure status (‘C2’) which allows for transactional processing of refunds.
+However, before such action is taken, DFAS-IN reviews the suspended transaction file and removes any transactions that would impact the movement of the case back to final closure status (‘C3’).
+DFAS-IN then creates and process the refund voucher and inputs the cash transfer transactions into DIFS to move excess funds to the appropriate holding accounts; processes corresponding progress payments at the line item level for each case that received a refund; and returns the case to a final closure status (‘C3’).

 A7.C4.12.4.2.
-Disposition of funds originating from cash-funded cases requires DFAS Indianapolis to transfer funds originating from cash-funded to the FMS Trust Fund holding account 7QQ.
+Disposition of funds originating from cash-funded cases requires DFAS-INto transfer funds originating from cash-funded to the FMSTrust Fund holding account 7QQ.
 This holding account serves as a temporary repository of those funds and provides an appropriate audit trail for monitoring CCSA refunds.
-DSCA (Business Operations Directorate, Country Financial Management Division) requests that purchasers respond within a reasonable time frame with their authorizations to transfer these funds to more desired repositories.
+DSCA (OBO/FPRE) requests that purchasers respond within a reasonable time frame with their authorizations to transfer these funds to more desired repositories.
 Options for disposing of these funds include: cross-leveling to active FMS cases for the purpose of liquidating arrearages or minimizing future outlay requirements; transferring to other holding account(s), perhaps for the purpose of further segregating excess funds by In Country Service (ICS) and/or refunding directly to the purchaser.

 A7.C4.12.4.3.
-Disposition of funds originating from FMS Credit and MAP Merger-Funded cases begins when DFAS Indianapolis transfers the refunds to the ‘5QQ’ (Credit) or ‘2QQ’ (MAP Merger) holding account, whichever is identified in the comprehensive refund report.
-DSCA (Directorate of Business Operations, Country Financial Management Division) records into the FMS Credit System database an offsetting commitment entry (i.e., a negative ‘RA’ transaction) using pseudo case identifier Q-ULO as the audit trail for monitoring these transactions.
-This action increases the purchaser’s FMF uncommitted balance by a corresponding amount.
-Funds are de-committed from pseudo case Q-ULO to finance LOAs as they are presented for funding.
+Disposition of funds originating from FMS Credit and Military Assistance Program (MAP) Merger-Funded cases begins when DFAS Indianapolis transfers the refunds to the ‘5QQ’ (Credit) or ‘2QQ’ (MAP Merger) holding account, whichever is identified in the comprehensive refund report.
+DSCA (OBO/FPRE) records into the FMS Credit System database an offsetting commitment entry (i.e., a negative ‘RA’ transaction) using pseudo case identifier Q-ULO as the audit trail for monitoring these transactions.
+This action increases the purchaser’s Foreign Military Financing (FMF) uncommitted balance by a corresponding amount.
+Funds are de-committed from pseudo case Q-ULO to finance Letters of Offer and Acceptance (LOAs) as they are presented for funding.

 A7.C4.12.4.4.
 Refunds are reflected in the purchaser’s applicable holding accounts statements and the CCSA statement provided with the quarterly DD Form 645, “Foreign Military Sales (FMS) Billing Statement”.